Installation

 The following section explains installation options, followed by environment variables you can use to tweak your installation.
-See also the README guide, and our new frontend microservice Backboard.
+See also the README guide.

 Details on starting the application directly with Python are detailed in the Developer guide.
 You will still want to refer to the Configuration section below.